London’s best afternoon teas

 The Stage at The Londoner

 While tourists seem to flock to Leicester Square, Londoners have less readily understood why.
 The Stage at The Londoner (see more below) offers a credible answer.
 Within the ‘world’s first boutique hotel’ (surely an understatement, considering there are 350 rooms, six restaurants and a ballroom for 1,000?), this vast velvety, glittery Champagne bar holds court, serving as applause-worthy an afternoon tea as you might expect for a venue in the heart of theatreland.
 While a piano player belts out torch songs, a delectable amuse bouche du jour arrives to set the right tone.
 This is followed by dainty sandwich squares that elevate everyone’s favourite fillings to new levels of deliciousness, then sumptuous scones and, for the grand finale, a choice of show-stopping patîsserie.
-The melt-in-the-mouth Victoria slice and giant ‘black truffle’ are worth a curtain call alone.
-Toast this feast with East India Company loose leaf tea or a choice of more than 45 Champagnes.
+The melt-in-the-mouth vegan black forest and banoffee pie sandwich are worth a curtain call alone.
+Toast this feast with East India Company loose leaf tea or one of a vast choice of Champagnes.
 Encore!

 Not many afternoon teas come with their own committee.
 In Knightsbridge, The Berkeley’s fashion-inspired feast has had one since it launched the unique concept back in 2015 – upon which eight of the nation’s most pre-eminent fashion editors sat and talked cake.
-That’s right – twice a year (32 spring/summer and autumn/winter seasons have been served thus far – the latter can be booked from October) a fresh set of designers, fashionistas and catwalk creations are honoured in a centrefold of couture confections.
-Trad sandwiches and posh bites down the hatch, it’s time for the show: Michael Kors’ iconic rose-filled bucket bags immortalised in Victoria sponge and lime-brushed buttercream, Richard Quinn’s yellow dress showstopper reimagined in a pineapple and star anise sorbet, Gucci’s silk tuxedo now a thin chocolate jacket, stuffed to the seams with bourbon vanilla mousse.
-A glass of Laurent-Perrier Champagne is the ultimate accessory for just a tenner more.
+That’s right – twice a year, a fresh set of designers, fashionistas and catwalk creations are honoured in a centrefold of couture confections.
+Trad sandwiches and posh bites down the hatch, it’s time for the show.
+Among other delights, savour Zimmerman’s playful striped coord immortalised as a Joconde sponge with chocolate skirt and wafer thin biscuit legs, Hermes’ hero handbag created from Victoria sponge and apricot jam and Thom Brown’s avant-garde look as fraise des bois tart with strawberry crémeux, topped with a lime and mint truffle and a red chocolate hat.

 Where to stay